vitalets/pendings/README.md

     }
 }
 ```
-Moreover, it is useful for list of pending promises.
+Moreover, it is useful when working with list of pending promises.
-The unique `id` is generated for each promise and allows to fulfill it:
+The unique `id` is generated for each promise and allows to fulfill it later:
 ```js
 const Pendings = require('pendings');